datascientest-fastAPI-project-group-25/fastAPI-project-infra/README.md

 - `feat/*`: Feature branches
 - `fix/*`: Bug fix branches

-### Environment Structure
+### Folder-Based Environments

 Instead of using separate branches for different environments, we use folder-based environments:

+- `terraform/environments/clean-deploy/development/`: Configuration for the development environment.
-- `environments/stg/`: Configuration for the staging environment.
+- `terraform/environments/clean-deploy/staging/`: Configuration for the staging environment.
-- `environments/prod/`: Configuration for the production environment.
+- `terraform/environments/clean-deploy/production/`: Configuration for the production environment.

 ### Git Commands